YoussefMadkour411/Process-Hollowing/README.md

 How it’s done ?

-The malicious process starts the target process in a “suspended state” Use -> CreateProcess
+The malicious process starts the target process in a “suspended state” -> CreateProcess

-Replace or Unmap the victim process’s memory with the malicious executable.ZwUnmapViewOfSection or NtUnmapViewOfSection.
+Replace or Unmap the victim process’s memory with the malicious executable. -> ZwUnmapViewOfSection or NtUnmapViewOfSection.

-injected malicious code VirtualAllocEx, WriteProcessMemory.
+injected malicious code ->  VirtualAllocEx, WriteProcessMemory.

-Set the entry point of the main thread in the target process to the starting address of malicious code, then resume the thread.
-SetThreadContext, ResumeThread.
+Set the entry point of the main thread in the target process to the starting address of malicious code, then resume the thread. -> SetThreadContext, ResumeThread.

 Demo: